Real estate: should you rent or buy? | key4.ch

 Real estate is better than a savings account

 The math is quite simple: If a savings account pays 0.3% interest but inflation is running at 1%, your savings are losing 0.7% of their value every year.
-The picture is not much better for other reliable investments that are not high risk, such as fixed-term deposits.
 Even government or corporate bonds only yield returns if there are price gains during the holding period.
 This is why, in the current climate, real estate is considered a sensible investment option.

 Real estate – the perfect pension plan